my bead links

 choosing what to sell on-

-i started off selling my jewelry on etsy! etsy is a great starting point for your business as they don’t charge a monthly payment and is easy to set up. having your own domain is great too! the plus side of this is the customization, however there is usually a monthly fee. on the flip side, the fees are usually lower than what etsy charges once you start making more sales. i’d recommend starting off on etsy and then seeing what works for you!
+i started off selling my jewelry on etsy! etsy is a great starting point for your business as they don’t charge a monthly payment and is easy to set up. having your own domain is great too! the plus side of this is the customization, however there is usually a monthly fee. on the flip side, the fees are usually lower than on etsy. i know some businesses have started on depop or just paying through apps like venmo. i personally have never tried either so my recommendation would be starting off on etsy and then seeing what works for you!

 unfortunately when you start your business you become a social media manager & content creator as well. in my experience, videos bring in new people while photo posts keep your followers interested. i grew my instagram by starting out posting everyday switching from photo to reel. what has worked for me is following short instagram reel trends and posting photo slide shows on tiktok. consistency is key!!

-all you need is a few packaging supplies and your selling platform! when i first started my business, to me shipping was a little intimidating. from my experience etsy and shopify make it super easy to ship out your orders. if you plan on sticking with your business, i recommend your first investment being a label printer. i spent way too many hours throwing hands with my regular printer trying to get orders out. after 3 years, i recently just bought one and can’t believe i used to let myself STRUGGLE.
+all you need is a few packaging supplies and your selling platform! i also will sometimes use pirate ship on rare occasions, this would be useful if you go the route of taking payment through apps like venmo. when i first started my business, to me shipping was a little intimidating. from my experience etsy and shopify make it super easy to ship out your orders. if you plan on sticking with your business, i recommend your first investment being a label printer. i spent way too many hours throwing hands with my regular printer trying to get orders out.